 The first stage saw the mapping of the bunkers and the other positions with the creation of a database to correlate archive’s information with the reliefs on the ground.

-The second phase has identified the useful bunkers and positions to the realization of trails of varying length and difficulty (including those for people with reduced mobility).
+The second phase has identified the useful bunkers and positions to the realization of trails of varying length and difficulty (including those for people with reduced mobility), details could be find on the dedicated project page.

 The third stage saw the planning for the restoration of the military locations identified and the positioning of information panels.
 The area is entirely comprised in the Apennines and represents one of the areas of high environmental value located between the regions of Tuscany and Emilia Romagna.